The Great Gatsby Quotes About The Green Light represent hope, longing, and the unattainable.

 ~F. Scott Fitzgerald, The Great Gatsby, about the green light (Character: Nick Carraway as the narrator), Chapter 1, Page 18

-Meaning: This quote from The Great Gatsby describes the first appearance of Jay Gatsby, as seen through the eyes of the narrator, Nick Carraway.
+Meaning: This quote describes Jay Gatsby’s first appearance, as seen through the eyes of the narrator, Nick Carraway.
 Gatsby is depicted as a figure of mystery and intrigue, with his leisurely movements and secure position on the lawn suggesting a sense of ownership and control over his surroundings.

 Nick Carraway Quotes With Page Numbers